Polarons and bipolarons in Rydberg-dressed extended Bose-Hubbard model: Single Impurity

+Figures. \ref{fig:3}(a)-\ref{fig:3}(d) show $Z$ as a function of $U_{BI}/t$ for various values of $n_{B}$ and $V_{B}/t$.
+Notice that for $n_{B}=0.1$ and $n_{B}=0.25$, the residue decreases faster for repulsive than for attractive couplings.
+This is because the impurity is dressed by holes in the repulsive branch and since the hole density is higher for $0<n_{B}<1/2$, the impurity becomes more strongly dressed by the medium, quickly losing its individual particle-like character.
+By particle-hole symmetry, the opposite occurs for $1/2<n_{B}<1$ (see Appendix \ref{Ap1}).
+The half filling case is symmetric since particle and hole densities are equal.

+In the dilute limit of the bath $n_{B}=0.1$, the residue barely changes with $V_{B}$ on the attractive side.
+This is consistent with the picture that the impurity binds with a boson and the system behaves as a bound state moving in a sparse bosonic media.
+On the repulsive side, $Z$ decreases faster with increasing $V_{B}$ due to enhanced hole-hole correlations.
+For $n_{B}=0.25$ and $n_{B}=0.5$ (away from the CDW transition), $Z\simeq 1$ for moderate boson-impurity couplings, consistent with a polaron-like regime~\cite{leskinen2010fermi} where the impurity behaves much like as a renormalized free particle.
+Stronger $U_{BI}/t$ couplings reduce $Z$, signaling the breakdown of the polaron picture as the spectral weight of the impurity spreads over many collective excitations.

-As the interaction among the bosons of the bath becomes stronger, the residue around $n_{B}=1/2$ increases, indicating that the impurity resumes its individual particle character.
-This occurs because the CDW phase exhibits a gap of the order $\propto V_{B}$, and small enough boson-impurity interactions do not significantly alter the CDW background.
+Surprisingly, as the bath enters the CDW phase, the residue increases, indicating that the impurity regains part of its free particle character.
+This occurs because the CDW phase features a gap of order $\propto V_{B}$, thus weak enough boson-impurity couplings do not significantly alter the CDW background.
 Consequently, the impurity moves on top of this static background, which behaves as an external potential.
-To illustrate the latter, let us consider the deep insulating regime of the bath, where density fluctuations can be neglected.
-In this scenario, one can approximate the bosonic operators by their expectation values $\langle\hat{b}_{i}\rangle\approx 0$ and $\langle\hat{n}_{B,i}\rangle\approx 1/2$.
-This approach is equivalent to considering the zero particle-hole excitations subspace of the CDW \cite{amelio2024polaron}, and one can use an effective single-particle Hamiltonian for the impurity,
+To illustrate the latter, let us consider the deep insulating regime of the bath, where density fluctuations can be neglected and the bosonic operators can be approximated by their expectation values $\langle\hat{b}_{i}\rangle\approx 0$ and $\langle\hat{n}_{B,i}\rangle\simeq 1/2[1+(-1)^i]$.
+This leads to the following single-particle Hamiltonian